ivanatu/WebPracticeReactJs/README.md

 ### Run App
   1. Start the app by opening Visual studio or command line and navigating to the folder where your work is `npm start`
+  2. Go to your browser and open http://localhost:3000/

 ### Run tests
   1. Running the tests normally